alegrey91/terracina/internal/stacks/stackruntime/internal/stackeval/README.md

   planning, etc.
-* `NewForInspecting` returns a `Main` for `InspectPhase`, which is a special phase that is intended for implementing less-commonly-used utilities such as something equivalent to `terraform console` but for Stacks.
+* `NewForInspecting` returns a `Main` for `InspectPhase`, which is a special phase that is intended for implementing less-commonly-used utilities such as something equivalent to `terracina console` but for Stacks.
 In this case, the evaluator is bound only to a prior state, and just returns values directly from that state without trying to plan or apply any changes.